Battle of Mount Tumbledown: Last Stand

 At dawn on 14 June, Major Phillip Neame's D Company of 2 PARA, engaged in the final stages of the Battle of Wireless Ridge, reported observing a large concentration of Argentine forces regrouping on Sapper Hill.
 Argentine artillery units and a platoon from the 6th Regiment under Second Lieutenant La Madrid remained operational, engaging Neame's company before incurring further casualties, including Privates Horacio Echave and Horacio Balvidares.

 As Argentine forces repositioned on Sapper Hill, additional casualties were sustained due to a British bombardment and retaliatory fire from Wireless Ridge.
 Among those killed were Sergeant Víctor Hugo Juárez from the 5th Marine Battalion Headquarters, Private Vicente Antonio Díaz from the 1st Amphibious Engineers Company, and Private Ricardo Ramírez from the 81mm Mortar Platoon stationed on Mount William.

 The Welsh Guards and Royal Marine Battalion were placed on standby to support the British offensives against Mounts Tumbledown and William.
 Their orders were to advance toward Sapper Hill only once these objectives had been secured.
 However, during their movement, they became entangled in a minefield, significantly delaying their progress.
 While attempting to extricate themselves, they came under heavy mortar fire from Argentine positions on Sapper Hill.

 Major Drewrywe's Welsh Guards eventually reached the base of Sapper Hill, only to find that the Argentine M Company remained in position.
-As a result, the Guardsmen were compelled to withdraw, using the morning fog as cover and this time successfully avoiding the minefield.
+As a result, the Guardsmen were compelled to withdraw, using the morning fog as cover and this time avoiding the minefield.

 Due to these delays, it was decided that 45 Commando should advance from Two Sisters to seize Sapper Hill.
 As 45 Commando moved forward, Alpha and Charlie Companies of 40 Commando evaded detection by Argentine defenders and were airlifted by helicopter.
 They landed on the slopes of Sapper Hill shortly before 45 Commando's arrival, and together, both units launched an assault, ultimately securing the hill.